Rachith-H/DMA-controller-mini-project/README.md

 ---
 # Design and Simulation of a Simplistic Direct Memory Access (DMA) Controller using Verilog HDL

-This work was undertaken as a part of Engineering mini project for 5th semester.The project focuses on implementing a simplistic DMA controller using Verilog HDL, demonstrating how data transfers can occur directly between memory and I/O devices without continuous CPU involvement.
+This work was undertaken as a part of Engineering mini project for 5th semester.The project focuses on implementing a simplistic DMA controller using Verilog HDL, demonstrating how data transfers occurs without CPU involvement.
 It includes detailed RTL design, testbenches, simulation results, and explanatory notes to help understand the working principle of the DMA controller.

 ---
 # Abstract